 How does solar hot water work?

 Solar hot water systems are being used worldwide to heat water for domestic use.
-This style of water heaters uses solar energy to capture sunlight and heat the water.
-Not only is it a good way to reduce your electricity bills but it also reduces our need for conventional hot water systems .
+This style of water heater uses solar energy to capture sunlight and heat the water.
+Not only is it a good way to reduce your electricity bills but it also reduces our need for conventional hot water systems.

 Let us discuss the types and different components of solar hot water systems and how they work.